The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Mistake #2: Skimming Documents Instead of Reading

 Some clues are in terminals with multiple entries.
 Players often read the first entry, assume they’re done, and move on.
-Make sure you’ve exhausted all information at each clue location.
+Make sure you’ve exhausted all information at each clue location—the correct answer only unlocks once the game registers you’ve absorbed the relevant content.

 Mistake #3: Fighting Your Way Through